30×60 Compact Folding Binoculars

 This is the distance between the eyepiece and the place where the viewed image appears to be.
 This is important for people who wear glasses, as the glasses prevent the binoculars from being held so close to the eye.
 If the eye relief is too short, you will only be able to see an incomplete image with shadows at the edge.
 The instrument here with its 5mm eye relief is unsuitable for someone who always has to wear glasses.

-If you always have to use glasses, make sure you have sufficient eye relief when buying them, only then that binoculars are suitable for people who wear glasses.
+If you always have to use glasses, make sure you have sufficient eye relief when buying them, only then binoculars are suitable for people who wear glasses.
 Trying out which model offers the best viewing comfort is very important.

 Collimation